spsforks/ziglang-zig-wiki/Building-Zig-on-Windows.md

 This can take a long time.
 For tips & tricks on using the test suite, see [Contributing](https://github.com/ziglang/zig/blob/master/CONTRIBUTING.md#editing-source-code).

 ## Option 2: Using CMake and Microsoft Visual Studio

+This one has the benefit that changes to the language or build system won't break your dev kit.
+This option can be used to upgrade a dev kit.

 First, [build LLVM, LLD, and Clang from source using CMake and Microsoft Visual Studio](https://github.com/ziglang/zig/wiki/How-to-build-LLVM,-libclang,-and-liblld-from-source#windows).
 Or, skip this step using this pre-built binary tarball: